Time Management for Overworked Church Workers

 5. After your break, do it again.
 Maybe it’s just me, but it seems like I always forget something (or 20 somethings…) when I go through my list the first time.
 The break should help you further focus on the stuff you’ll need to do during the week.

 6. Organize by section.
-This is where you’ll actually split stuff up into groups—make a group for each larger project or area in your life (David Allen’s Getting Things Done is good for explaining this part as well).
+This is where you’ll actually split stuff up into groups—make a group for each larger project or area in your life (Getting Things Done by David Allen is good for explaining this part as well).

 7. Schedule.
 When you’re done grouping, try to split the tasks up throughout the week into places that make sense (“work”-related tasks can be done at work, “Church” stuff might be able to be done anytime, etc.).
 It’s hard to be specific about this part, since everyone’s schedules are so different.